Manifesto Ikacode

 In other words, you can always lighten and optimise a site to the point where all that’s left is a simple, uncluttered html document, with no stylisation or anything other than simple text.

-I don’t think it’s generally necessary to go that far, and that you can combine eco-design and aesthetics.
+We don’t think it’s necessary to go that far, and that you can combine eco-design and aesthetics.

 Other measures